HomeInsightsIndia CAFE Series › The Step-Change

 What the September 2025 draft did NOT include

 Mild Hybrid Electric Vehicles (MHEVs) are not in Table 3.
 They are not recognised separately and are treated at 1.0× alongside ICE.
-The 1.6× SHEV value widely reported in trade press belonged to an earlier consultation draft and has been replaced by 2.0× in the notified text.
+The 1.6× SHEV value widely reported in trade press belonged to an earlier consultation draft and has been replaced by 2.0× in the published draft text.
 Range-Extender Hybrids are grouped with BEV at 3.0×, which is the most aggressive super-credit category in the entire schedule.

 BEV / Range-Extender (3.0)3.0×PHEV / SHEV Flex-Fuel (2.5)2.5×SHEV (2.0)2.0×Flex Fuel Ethanol (1.5)1.5×ICE (1.0)1.0×